How to Become a Dental Assistant in Watford City North Dakota

-- Scheduling and confirming appointments
+- Setting and confirming appointments

 - Prepping patients for teeth cleanings and treatments

-- Preparing and sterilizing dental instruments
+- Preparing and sterilizing instruments for dentists

 - Using suction equipment to clear patients’ mouths

 - Preparing X-ray machines and handling X-rays